 - Foster carers receive a loyalty payment, paid annually up to 15 years' service.
 This is paid at £10 a week for each additional year of approval.

-- The team will match Independent Fostering Agency payments (for foster carers transferring) for a period of time, during which time carers can work their way up the skills level too.
+- The team will match Independent Fostering Agency payments (for foster carers transferring) for a period, during which time carers can work their way up the skills level too.
 This will allow time to increase your allowances sufficiently prior to the end of the matching period.

 - They will contribute towards furniture and any other equipment you need to start your fostering journey, once a child is placed.